 There are both surgical and nonsurgical techniques often used in combination to revise a scar.
 What’s important to understand is that you cannot have unrealistic expectations.
 Revision procedures, most likely, will improve but not erase the scar.
 It may require multiple surgical procedures along with additional non-surgical treatment to obtain an optimal result.
 The best results could take months or, in some circumstances, years.
 That is why living with a scar, from a legal standpoint, is a significant component of damages.

 Vitamins A, C, and E, as well as zinc, can also help in wound healing but should not be used prior to any revision done by a surgeon.
 Taking these supplements within a week of a procedure could result in increased bleeding around the revision site.

 Scars in Massachusetts Personal Injury Cases

 It can be difficult to quantify the amount of compensation for a permanent scar.
-Numerous factors must be taken into consideration when determining what is fair compensation for someone who is left with a permanent scar.
-For example, the sex of the accident victim, the location of the scar on the body, the length and width of the scar, etc…
+Numerous factors must be taken into consideration when determining what fair compensation for someone who is left with a permanent scar is.
+For example, the sex of the accident victim, the location of the scar on the body, the length and width of the scar, etc.